A new mother has told how she benefitted from having her baby delivered by a midwife she knew and trusted.

 Belinda Kaye was supported through her entire pregnancy, including when she gave birth at Royal Surrey County Hospital, by a small dedicated team of midwives.

-Belinda, who is also mum to Freddie, aged two years, said: “It made a huge difference seeing the same faces at each appointment and when I was giving birth.
+Belinda, who was supported throughout her pregnancy with Matilda, now three months and is also mum to Freddie, aged two years, said: “It made a huge difference seeing the same faces at each appointment and when I was giving birth.

 “They got to know me and my husband, Ian, and understand what had happened at my previous birth.